-- serial (basestring) the serial number of the token - realms (list) A list of realm names number should be unique, this is either 1 or 0. :rtype: int privacyidea.lib.token.set_sync_window(args, kwds)
+- serial (basestring) the serial number of the token - realms (list) A list of realm names number should be unique, this is either 1 or 0. :rtype: int

 Returns the number of tokens, to which realms where added.
-As a serial privacyidea.lib.token.token_exist(args, kwds) returns true if the token with the given serial number exists
+As a serial

+'''

+privacyidea.lib.token.set_sync_window(args, kwds)

+'''